advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 ### 10.2.2 Bottleneck Analysis

 In MySQL asynchronous replication, the secondary has two threads: the IO thread reads log entries from the primary and stores them on local disk, while the SQL thread reads the log from the local disk and replays the events.
-A single thread parses and executes the log, executing log events consecutively.
+A single thread parses and executes log events sequentially.
 When a row event is parsed, it includes operation types and row images, which are stored as raw bytes.
 The SQL thread must "unpack" these bytes into fields, requiring knowledge of the table schema before performing operations.
 This unpacking and examination of log events before sending them to multiple threads for replay is expensive and can become a bottleneck if handled by a single thread [18].
 Specifically, unpacking row images consumes a significant amount of CPU resources for the SQL thread, severely constraining MySQL secondary replay performance.

 For example, during Group Replication secondary replay, one of the main bottlenecks captured is the SQL thread, specifically seen in the *rpl_rca_sql-0* thread as shown in the figure below.